 - Analytical skills

 Read more: Full-Stack vs Android Developer: Which Should You Choose in 2020?

 2. Front-end Developer

 Front-end developers are IT experts who specialize in website interface designs.
-If you are actively looking for software development career opportunities as a front-end developer and interested in building the ‘client-side’ of web applications or websites, then this role is perfect for you.
+If you are actively looking for software development career opportunities as a front-end developer and are interested in building the ‘client-side’ of web applications or websites, then this role is perfect for you.
 Front-end developers are responsible for determining the actual structure of the web pages as well as balancing the functional aspects.
-These tasks ensure that the proposed design is highly optimized to display across different screens including smartphones, laptops, desktop, tablets, etc.
+These tasks ensure that the proposed design is highly optimized to display across different screens including smartphones, laptops, desktops, tablets, etc.

 Learn about full stack developer salary in India

 Back-end developers are considered the pillar of the software application development lifecycle as they are responsible for the server-side of the application.
 Responsibilities of a back-end software developer include writing clean code for developing a new application, performing UI testing, troubleshooting and debugging the application, employing the latest technologies to improve legacy applications, and building reusable codes and libraries.